This is a simple TypeScript-oriented library developed for use in Salesforce TypeScript libraries, applications, and plugins consisting of two parts:

 The value to test.

-• Tests whether or not an unknown value is a plain JavaScript object.
-That is, if it is an object created by the Object constructor or one with a null prototype.
+value is a plain JavaScript object.
+That is, if it is an object created

 The value to test.

-• Tests whether an unknown value is a string.
+Tests whether an unknown

 The value to test.